 How to File an Objection

-After you have received your notification form, you should apply to an Administrative Court (İdare Mahkemesi) within 60 days.
+After you have received your notification form, you should apply to an Administrative Court (İdare Mahkemesi), preferably 10 days.

 If the rejection decision is taken by a foreign representation of Turkey, the lawsuit must be filed at the Ankara Administrative Court, and if taken by a governorship, it must be filed at an administrative court within the jurisdiction of the governorship.

 Once you have received the rejection notification, you have 10 days to leave the country if you do not have a visa or visa exemption.
 If you have a visa, these 10 days start after it expires.

 You may be in the process of launching a countersuit to your rejection, however, this does not stop deportation proceedings.
 If you are still in the country after the 10 days are up, you may be fined and deported.

 Check out our articles on the consequences of overstaying on your Turkish visa and how to calculate what counts as an overstay for more guidance.

 If you want to reapply for a new residence permit, you will have to exit the country and wait 6 months if you want to apply for the same type of residence permit.
 However, you can try applying for another type without having to wait that time period.

 What Should I Know About the Legal Fees and Procedures in Turkey?